107208579/tracking/README.md

-At home I have several battery powered Zigbee switches that send a wireless signal upon a button press.
-The signal is received by a Zigbee adapter and forwarded to a Raspberry Pi Zero W who creates a new calendar event on my central Nextcloud server.
-From there, all events are sync'ed via CalDAV across all connected calendars.
+At home I use wireless switches that allow me to log events via a simple button press.
 I've written up a tutorial on how to get a Raspberry Pi OS base installation and how to setup Zigbee switches with all required software here: https://github.com/107208579/calendar-tracking/blob/main/switches/setup.md

 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup_Zigbee.png" width="740">
 </p>
 <br />
 <br />